 Cathy Kaufman (Chair), aka, dictator-for-life, has been chair of CHNY since 2003.
 She was Associate Editor of Savoring Gotham (OUP 2015) and a Senior Editor of the Oxford Encyclopedia of Food and Drink in America (OUP 2004), and writes for many publications.
-She teaches Food Studies at The New School and is the author of Cooking in Ancient Civilizations; she loves foie gras, but to atone for her gluttony, can be found in Chinatown twice a week, practicing tai chi.
+She is an adjunct professor of Food Studies at The New School and New York University and is the author of Cooking in Ancient Civilizations; she loves foie gras, but to atone for her gluttony, can be found in Chinatown twice a week, practicing tai chi.

 Carolyn Vaughan (Programming Co-Chair) has been cochair of the Program Committee since the dawn of time [or, since 2007].
 Hers is is a familiar name, and perhaps face, to CHNY members as keeper of the program registration lists.
 In her spare time, she is a freelance writer and editor, specializing in art books and exhibition catalogues, and she recently wrote the text for the Metropolitan Museum of Art’s 2015 art book/engagement calendar, Art of the Table.
 She has a serious sweet tooth and her primary culinary interest is making and eating baked goods.